 Some of the people still hold on to their traditions and keep traveling along the Tigris and Euphrates rivers throughout the year into Syria, Iraq, Iran and back again.
 They herd their cattle and follow their ancestors footsteps in a world that has nearly disappeared.

-The photographs you see below are a small section of the entirety of the project.
+The photographs you see below are a selection of the entirety of the project.